 Algebra Readiness is a course that is designed to help students bridge our Pre-algebra and Algebra curricula.
 Students in this course begin their study of Algebra, but the focus is on developing a conceptual understanding of the processes they will study in depth in the following year.
 Students in this course are engaged with hands-on and computer aided representations of algebraic procedures.
 Students will preview every concept in Algebra, while still continuing to gain a solid foundation of Pre-algebra skills.

 Math: MS Algebra

 Algebra is the first course in the core curriculum at Waterford.
-It is a course which generalizes the arithmetic of early years into a formal, symbolic language.
+It is a course that generalizes the arithmetic of early years into a formal, symbolic language.
 Each student is introduced to the various aspects related to understanding algebra: its skills, its properties, its uses, and its representations.
 During the year, a student develops mathematical power meaning the ability to explore, to conjecture, to reason logically, to solve non-routine problems, to communicate about mathematics, and to connect mathematical ideas.
 Students in the Algebra curriculum study the use of variables and operations involving algebraic symbols.
-They learn how to solve different types algebraic sentences, including linear equations and inequalities.
+They learn how to solve different types algebraic sentences, including linear and quadratic equations and inequalities.
 They work with exponents, radicals, and rational expressions and they learn how to solve and graph linear and quadratic equations.